DualStackAdmin/Open-Source-Free-Scheduler/README.md

 📄 License
 This project is licensed under the MIT License.
 This means you are free to use, modify, and distribute this code for personal or commercial purposes.
 See the LICENSE file for more details.

-🙌 Contributing
-Contributions are welcome!
-If you'd like to help improve the project, feel free to submit a Pull Request.
-All suggestions are appreciated.